florabtw/girlscape/README.md

 Largely follows paradigms from discord.js getting started guide: https://discordjs.guide/legacy

 ## Dev Setup

+1. Create a private test discord server in discord.
-Create your own discord bot in [Discord Developer Portal](https://discord.com/developers/applications).
+1. Create a discord bot in [Discord Developer Portal](https://discord.com/developers/applications).

-From the OAuth2 page, create an invite url with "bot" scope, and "Send Messages" text permissions, and invite your bot to a test server.
+1. From the OAuth2 page, create an invite url with "bot" scope, and "Send Messages" text permissions, and invite your bot to your test server.

-Copy `env.sample` to `.env` and fill in values from Developer portal, and your local redis install.
+4. Copy `env.sample` to `.env` and fill in values from Developer portal, and your local redis install (optional if not using docker)
+5. Run the bot, and test if it works by running `/clanupdate` in your test server.

 ### Run Locally